 Segment your emails before and during Black Friday

 Email is still a staple of Black Friday and Cyber Monday sales.
 “The more segmented and targeted your emails, the higher revenue per recipient you’ll generate.
 You’ll also see higher open rates, and higher click through rates—helping you build and maintain a strong sender reputation,” says Alicia Thomas from Klaviyo.

 When Thomas evaluated the campaign performance of a smaller, more targeted group of contacts (between 1-25% of the master list), she noted the open rates were around 18.29%.
 Another campaign, sent to the other 75% of the master list, achieved a lower open rate, around 12.93%.
 The more targeted segment also saw revenue per recipient at $0.17 versus $0.11 for the less targeted send.

 Thomas outlines 10 email segments you can use to increase sales over Black Friday and Cyber Monday:

 - Almost Purchasers

 - Geographic Targets

 - Gift Givers

-For the Recent Openers, Browsers, Ignorers, Hasn’t Purchased or Almost Purchased segments, it’s vital that you offer them incentives to complete a purchase … or at least to open your dang email.
+For the Recent Openers, Browsers, Ignorers, Hasn’t Purchased or Almost Purchased segments, it’s vital to tailor offers to push them to the checkout—or at least to open your email.